Pesticide drift: Safety and society

-Although there has been much public concern and research into spray drift, point source pollution (e.g. pesticides entering bodies of water following spillage of concentrate or rinsate) can also cause great environmental harm.
-Public concern for pesticide drift is not met with adequate regulatory response.
-Environmental justice advocates in California, for instance, consider moving up the scale of the discourse on pesticide drift by categorizing it as air pollution in order to receive attention from state environmental protection.
+Much public concern has led to research into spray drift, point source pollution (e.g. pesticides entering bodies of water following spillage of concentrate or rinsate) can also cause environmental harm.
+Public concern for pesticide drift is not met with regulatory response.
+Farm workers and communities surrounding large farms are at a high risk of coming in contact with pesticides.
+People in agricultural areas are at risk for increased genotoxicity because of pesticide drift.